-With a second wave underway and as we enter a new lockdown, our Q&A examines the number of Covid-19 cases and how the pattern has changed since the first wave earlier in the year.
+After the second national lockdown in England, our Q&A examines the number of Covid-19 cases and how the pattern has changed since the first wave earlier in the year.
 We also explain key sources of data on the numbers of coronavirus cases, how best to interpret them, and where the gaps are in our understanding of trends in the numbers of cases.

 How many people have Covid-19?

 There are two main sources of regularly updated data on cases: the Office for National Statistics (ONS) survey, which started reporting in May, and the daily reporting of people tested.

 The ONS survey estimates that in the week from 22 to 28 November, one in 105 people in England had Covid-19 – an estimated 521,300 people, a welcome reduction from 633,000 the previous week.

 Over the same week, an estimated one in 170 people in Wales had Covid-19, while in Northern Ireland it was one in 190, and one in 130 people in Scotland.

 These estimates are derived from testing a sample of people.
 The rates for the sample are used to calculate an estimate for the population as a whole.
 The benefit of this approach is that the estimate is not biased towards people possibly more likely to have the virus because they are being tested for a specific reason, such as people who have symptoms or who live in areas with high rates.
 The downsides are that the figures are a best estimate within a range.